ttscoff/bunch/bunch-files/frontmatter.md

     <speech.snippet
     - say=something

-The order of precedence for snippet variables is variable defined after the snippet line, then value found for matching key in the frontmatter, then any [default value]({{ site.baseurl }}/docs/bunch-files/snippets#defaultvalues) defined in the snippet.
+The order of precedence for snippet variables is: variable defined after the snippet line, then value found for matching key in the frontmatter, then any[default value]({{ site.baseurl }}/docs/bunch-files/snippets#defaultvalues)  defined in the snippet.

 These variables are available in Snippets and as environment variables in shell scripts.
 They are not passed to Automator Workflows because those will error out if given unexpected variables.

+## Flexible Frontmatter

+In addition to hardcoding frontmatter keys and values, you can set them on the fly using several flexible options.

+### Interactively Setting Variable Values

+You can use dialogs to set values for frontmatter keys interactively when the Bunch opens.
+See [Interactivity->Variables]({{ site.baseurl }}/docs/bunch-files/interactivity/#variables) for details.

+### Setting Variables On Open

+When calling a Bunch [from another Bunch]({{ site.baseurl }}/docs/bunch-files/other-bunches/#variables) or via the [URL handler]({{ site.baseurl }}/docs/integration/url-handler/), you can pass key/value pairs to override hardcoded (or missing) frontmatter keys for use in `${variables}`.

+If using `${variables}` in a Bunch, be sure to include [default values]({{ site.baseurl }}/docs/bunch-files/snippets#defaultvalues) (`${variable:default value}`) or hardcoded frontmatter values for the keys for when the Bunch is called directly from the menu and can't have values passed to it.

-## Dynamic Frontmatter {#dynamicfrontmatter}
+### Dynamic Frontmatter {#dynamicfrontmatter}

 You can use `from file` and `from script` to load in variables from external sources.

 A frontmatter line such as `from file: filename.txt` would read in additional values from `filename.txt`.
 Paths are assumed to be relative to the configured Bunch folder unless they're absolute paths.
 The contents of `filename.txt` should be only colon-separated key-value pairs.
 This allows external automation to write data to files that affect your Bunch without having to modify the Bunch itself.
+A file called in this manner will be watched for updates, and the Bunch will be automatically updated if the file changes.

 You can also run a shell script, which should also return just key value pairs.
 Most scripting languages have a YAML library that makes it pretty easy to easily output data in a suitable format.
 Lines with YAML separators (`---`) will be ignored.

 When one of these keys is detected, the file or script results will be merged with the other keys, if any, overwriting values for existing keys.

-Frontmatter is only updated when a Bunch is opened or when a change is made to the Bunch file itself.
-Changing a referenced file or script will not trigger an update, but the new data will be parsed before any additional snippets or scripts are opened.
+Frontmatter is only updated when a Bunch is opened, when a change is made to the Bunch file itself, or when an imported file is changed.
+Changing a referenced script will not trigger an update, but the new data will be parsed before any additional snippets or scripts are opened.

 You can also incorporate dialogs in a frontmatter script.
 See [advanced scripting]({{ site.baseurl }}/docs/integration/advanced-scripting#password) for an example.

-### A Ridiculous Example
+#### A Ridiculous Example
 {:.no_toc}

 Just to demonstrate the capability of dynamic frontmatter, you could have a line in your frontmatter that reads additional data in from a script called `frontmatter.rb`: